UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 - UAB's games this year have gone over the total in four out of 10 opportunities (40%).

-- When UAB records more than 23.2 points, it is 6-1 against the spread and 6-2 overall.
+- UAB is 6-1 against the spread and 6-2 overall in games when it scores more than 23.2 points.

-- The Blazers have turned the ball over two more times (15 total) than the Miners have forced a turnover (13) this season.
+- The Blazers have turned the ball over 15 times this season, two more turnovers than the Miners have forced (13).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.